slior/LogoSVG/docs/App.md

    X values increase to the right.
 2. `y` - the initial y location of the cursor.
    Y values increase toward the bottom of the canvas area.
-3. The language variant to use.
+3. `variant` - The language variant to use.
    Current acceptable values are: `english_terse`, `english_long`, `hebrew`.

 For RTL language, namely hebrew, the editor will be different.